Pediatric Specialty Infusion Clinic (monoclonal antibody therapy)

 - Chronic kidney disease

 - Chronic lung disease including moderate to severe asthma, interstitial lung disease, cystic fibrosis and pulmonary hypertension

 - Neurodevelopmental disorders such as cerebral palsy, genetic/metabolic syndromes, severe congenital anomalies

-- Patients who are dependent on medical technology such as tracheostomy, gastrostomy, positive pressure ventilation not related to COVID-19
+- Patients who are dependent on medical technology such as tracheostomy, gastrostomy, or positive-pressure ventilation not related to COVID-19

-Patients require only one infusion, which takes about 30 minutes, but should expect to spend about three hours at the clinic.
+Patients require only one infusion, which takes just a few minutes, but should expect to spend up to three hours at the clinic.

 Patients are accepted by referral only.
 Please contact your primary care provider for a referral.
-To refer a patient or learn more about patient eligibility, providers may reference this form.
+To refer a patient or learn more about patient eligibility, providers may reference the form below.

-After a referral has been made, the clinic will call the patient to schedule an appointment and provide directions to the clinic.
+After a referral has been made, the clinic will call the patient to schedule an appointment and provide directions.

 The Specialty Infusion Clinic is a hospital-based clinic.
-Learn more about UK HealthCare's other hospital-based clinics and departments online.
+Learn more about UK HealthCare's other hospital-based clinics and departments by clicking here.